ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 Exception: Match_failure ("//toplevel//", 2, 5).
 ```

-We shall talk about the "exception" which was caused by our ignoring the
+We shall talk about the "exception" that was caused by our ignoring the
 warning later.
 Consider now a function to find the length of a list:

 ```ocaml